You are viewing a story from harrypotterfanfiction.com

 As usual, Dumbledore’s instincts were spot on.
 Cornelius had barely arrived at Diagon Alley, when the Knight Bus pulled up in front of the Leaky Cauldron.

-Stan, the Knight bus’ conductor hopped out of the bus in excitement.
+Hearing Cornelius address him, Stan, the Knight bus’ conductor hopped out of the bus in excitement.

 “What didja call Neville, Minister?” he said excitedly.